Fan Ownership

 4. How widespread is 'community ownership' in the ranks of professional football within the UK?

-In English football, the highest-placed fan-owned clubs are Exeter City and newly promoted AFC Wimbledon in EFL1.
+In English football, the highest-placed fan-owned club is AFC Wimbledon in EFL1, followed by Exeter City in EFL2.

-In addition to Darlington FC, in National League North/South, Chester FC, Hereford FC, Merthyr Town, Scarborough Athletic, Bath City and Tonbridge Angels are all fan-owned clubs.
+In addition to Darlington FC, in National League North/South, Chester FC, Hereford FC, Merthyr Town, Scarborough Athletic, and Tonbridge Angels are all fan-owned clubs.

 North of the border, fan-ownership is strongly represented in the professional football leagues.
-In the Scottish Premiership, there are Hearts, St. Mirren and Motherwell.
-In the Championship there are Greenock Morton and Partick Thistle.
-In Scottish League 2, Clyde FC, Stirling Albion and newly relegated Annan Athletic complete the set of fan-owned clubs.
+In the Scottish Premiership, there are Hearts, and Motherwell.
+In the Championship there are St. Mirren, Greenock Morton and Partick Thistle.
+In Scottish League 2, Clyde FC, Stirling Albion, and Annan Athletic complete the set of fan-owned clubs.

 The FSA are continually being contacted by supporters' groups concerned about the current ownership and financial state of their clubs and the conversation very often develops into discussions about the potential for fan-ownership.